remyhonig/elfeed-org/README.md

     ;; configuration.
 If not set then the location below is used.
     ;; Note: The customize interface is also supported.
     (setq rmh-elfeed-org-files (list "~/.emacs.d/elfeed.org"))

+# Feature requests and bug fixes

+I appreciate feature requests and code snippets provided to fix things, but I really don't have much spare time nowadays.
+If you'd like to add a feature or fix a bug, please post a pull requests and I will merge it right away if has a corresponding test and an update of the README if applicable.
+I just migrated the CI from Travis - which was not functional anymore - to Github Action so this should be a faster process now.
+And to close off: a big thank you to all PR authors and issue submitters!